 ABOUT SPENCER BYLES

-Spencer Byles is an English Artist who has been living in France with his wife and daughter for the past ten years.
+Spencer Byles, an English Artist who, until recently, has been living in France with his wife and daughter, now reside in Borneo Malaysia.

 I continually construct and deconstruct, build and dismantle.
-Every piece I make is an experiment, searching out endless possibilities.
+Every piece I make is a new experiment, searching out endless possibilities.
 I am never sure of exactly where I am going, or how it might evolve.
-Then when I can no longer move forward or backwards I stop.
+There comes a point where I can no longer move forward or backwards I stop.

 Each work location presents its own unique possibilities and influences.
 I will use all my physical senses, touch, sound, smells these are important tools that effect my direction.

 I am drawn to nature's natural designs.
-The structure and design of natural objects are a constant source of inspiration.
+The structure and design of natural objects can be a continual source of inspiration.

 The force of life and growth and the slow disintegration of all living things has always fascinates me.
 My sculptures are often greatly influenced and abstracted from the natural world.